Sam-Max/rcmltb/README.md

-mirror - Mirror to selected cloud unzipmirror - Mirror and extract to cloud zipmirror - Mirror and zip to cloud mirrorset - Select cloud/folder where to mirror mirrorbatch - Mirror Telegram files in batch to cloud leech - Leech from cloud to Telegram unzipleech - Leech and extract to Telegram zipleech - Leech and zip to Telegram leechbatch - Leech Telegram files in batch to Telegram ytdl - Mirror ytdlp supported link ytdlzip- Mirror and zip ytdlp supported link
+mirror - Mirror to selected cloud unzipmirror - Mirror and extract to cloud zipmirror - Mirror and zip to cloud multizipmirror - Mirror and zip multiple files to cloud mirrorset - Select cloud/folder where to mirror mirrorbatch - Mirror Telegram files in batch to cloud leech - Leech from cloud to Telegram unzipleech - Leech and extract to Telegram zipleech - Leech and zip to Telegram multizipleech - Leech and zip multiple files to Telegram leechbatch - Leech Telegram files in batch to Telegram ytdl - Mirror ytdlp supported link ytdlzip- Mirror and zip ytdlp supported link